microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 9. UX of stories

-#### first story is called default
+#### default story

+Every component must have a story called `Default`, which:
-The first story in every component must be called `Default`.
-This story must support manipulation with [Controls](https://storybook.js.org/docs/react/essentials/controls).
-More details in [chapter 3](#3-should-controls-work-for-all-stories-or-only-for-generaldefault-one).
+- must be the first story in the component - see examples in [chapter 7](#7-dissecting-big-story-files-into-smaller-ones) for examples
+- must support auto generated [Controls](https://storybook.js.org/docs/react/essentials/controls) - more details in [chapter 3](#3-should-controls-work-for-all-stories-or-only-for-generaldefault-one)

+Under this story, there will be Controls table rendered.

 #### appearance of stories